uptechteam/ios-cookbook/4-architecture.md

 ## 7. Redux

 Redux is another useful approach in our toolbelt.
 Originally, Redux is an implementation of the unidirectional data flow architecture, where the whole app state is represented in a single big tree-object, and mutations to this object are limited by a distinct number of actions.

 This idea is also applicable to the unit of any size: whole app, single module or even just a class.
 Redux is an implementation detail of a single module so it doesn't affect the system.
-We use Redux for objects with a lot of interdependent states, it allows us to ssynchronize state management in a single function `reducer`.
+We use Redux for objects with a lot of interdependent states, it allows us to synchronize state management in a single function `reducer`.
 For more information refer to [the Redux chapter](4-1-redux.md).

 # Future Directions